top of page

 As we said our goodbyes, I watched the gang scatter back into the Hundred Acre Wood with a renewed sense of purpose.
 Pooh was already looking for flowers, Tigger was bouncing with Piglet in tow, and even Eeyore had a stick in his mouth—perhaps considering his next project.

-I smiled to myself.
-Mental health challenges may feel overwhelming, but with small, deliberate steps, anyone can make progress.
-That’s exactly why I wrote the book '53 Mindset Rules of a Mental Health Warrior'—to provide a roadmap for navigating life’s ups and downs, one mindset shift at a time.
+That’s exactly why I wrote the book '53 Mindset Rules of a Mental Health Warrior'—to be a practical, encouraging roadmap for navigating life’s ups and downs, one mindset shift at a time.

 So, the next time life feels overwhelming, remember Mindset Rule 9: “Micro-steps.”
 Start small, take one micro-step, and keep going.
-You’re a Warrior, just like Pooh and his friends.
-And together, we can triumph—one small step at a time! ⚔️🛡️

 Bruce Schutter